readium/readium-css/contributing.md

 User > Author > User Agent
 ```

-This also applies to the custom properties:
+This applies to the custom properties as well:

 ```
 --USER__var > --THEME__var > --RS__var